Fallowfield Campus: Oak House

 Oak House, on Moseley Road, has a total of 1085 rooms.
 This is largely made up of mixed sex flats which are each divided into 8 bedrooms and include shared facilities.
-The hall was originally built on the site of the old Oak House Hotel, which has purchased by the university in 1955 for £9,000 (worth approximately £210,900 in 2016) In the 1960s, the halls could cater for approximately 480 students.
+The hall was built in 1973 on the site of the old Oak House Hotel, which has purchased by the university in 1955 for £9,000 (worth approximately £210,900 in 2016) In the 1960s, the halls could cater for approximately 480 students.
 Flats were arranged around central staircases, unlike the other halls on at the university which were generally arranged along long corridors.
 The halls also had a central amenities block, with rooms like a games room and laundry.
 In 1988, the halls were added an extension called Holly Court bringing the total to 1085 rooms.

 Owens Park

-Owens Park accommodation at 293 Wilmslow Road houses a total of 1,056 students.
+Owens Park accommodation at 293 Wilmslow Road housed a total of 1,056 students.
 Plans for student accommodation started on the site in the 1950s, and was revolutionary in its approach of mixed gender accommodation.
 The first building to be constructed was the Owens Park Tower, which was designed by Building Design Partnership and opened in 1964.
 The tower is 19 storeys high and has a fibreglass relief, Cosmos I, by Mitzi Cunliffe, at the base.